 Heart failure is not a specific disease or diagnosis.
 It is a syndrome in which severe dysfunction results in failure of the cardiovascular system to maintain adequate blood circulation.
 There are limited and specific mechanisms by which heart disease can bring on failure of the cardiovascular system.
 Therefore, there are limited and specific signs that can develop as a result of heart failure.

 Systolic myocardial failure is a general reduction in the ability of the heart muscle to contract.
 This can be identified with echocardiography (ultrasonography).
 There is reduced wall motion during contraction of the ventricles.
 If the reduction is significant, normal blood flow cannot be maintained.
-It may be caused by trauma, infection, drugs or poisons, electric shock, heat stroke, or tumors.
+It may be caused by nutritional (taurine) deficiency, genetics, trauma, infection, drugs or poisons, electric shock, heat stroke, or tumors.
 Some cases have no known cause.

 Volume overload heart failure occurs as a result of any disease that increases volume of blood in the ventricle (s), thus increasing blood flow.
 Eventually, this can bring on signs of congestive heart failure.
 Diseases that result in volume overload myocardial failure include valve disease (for example, degenerative valve disease of the atrioventricular valves), left-to-right shunts (for example, patent ductus arteriosus, ventricular septal defect), or high-output states (such as those caused by hyperthyroidism or anemia).
 The increase in blood volume leads to enlargement (dilation) of the affected ventricle's chamber.

 Biventricular failure can arise when both the right and left ventricles are not working, such as in cats with heart failure resulting from dilated cardiomyopathy or toxin (poison) exposure.
 Signs attributable to both forms of congestive heart failure can be noted, although commonly signs of one type of congestive heart failure will outweigh the other.